 Whose Universal? is the fourth iteration of a series of conferences devoted to theorizing the poorly understood connection between settler colonialism and fascism, as well as the different facets of what social theorist Nikhil Pal Singh termed “the afterlife of fascism,” and the structures of affect they engender.
 Past issues of the series took place at La Colonie, Paris (The White West I and The White West II) and at Kunsthalle Wien (The White West III).

-With contributions by Denise Ferreira da Silva, Barnor Hesse, Donna V. Jones, David C. Lloyd, Dirk Moses, Nikhil Pal Singh, Françoise Vergès and others
+With contributions by Denise Ferreira da Silva, Barnor Hesse, Donna V. Jones, David C. Lloyd, A. Dirk Moses, Nikhil Pal Singh, Françoise Vergès and others

 Organized by Kader Attia, Anselm Franke and Ana Teixeira Pinto